How to take payments from European customers

 Payments are traditionally taken in Germany via bank account-based payments like bank transfers and ELV (German Direct Debit).
 There are six main options:

-Sofort (Sofortueberweisung) and Giropay - These are popular methods where customers enter their bank login details (as they would to log into their online banking) and Sofort/Giropay triggers a bank transfer in the background.
+Sofort (Sofortueberweisung) and Giropay - These are popular methods by whichcustomers enter their bank login details (as they would to log in to their online banking) and Sofort/Giropay triggers a bank transfer in the background.

 Bank wire transfer - The transfer of funds from one account to another (in the same or another bank).